Tengs-Penkwe/Tengs-Penkwe/letter.typ

 Dear Hiring Manager,

-I am applying for the C++ Software Developer Co-op position at Safe Software.
+I am drawn to Safe Software's commitment to unleashing the power of data through FME.
+The diverse applications of FME, including handling sensors, maps, building models, imagery, databases, social media, web services, and more, resonate with my academic and project experience, particularly in Remote Sensing and GIS.
 As a Computer Science student at UBC, I am passionate about programming and have experience in C++, making me eager to contribute to the FME Desktop/Engine development group at Safe Software.

 My specific experience includes: